kellyjonbrazil/jc/docs/parsers/sysctl.md

 # jc.parsers.sysctl
-jc - JSON CLI output utility sysctl -a Parser
+jc - JSON CLI output utility `sysctl -a` command output parser

+Note: Since `sysctl` output is not easily parsable only a very simple key/value object will be output.
+An attempt is made to convert obvious integers and floats.
+If no conversion is desired, use the `-r` command-line argument or the `raw=True` argument in `parse()`.

 Usage (cli):

-    specify --sysctl as the first argument if the piped input is coming from sysctl -a

-    Note: since sysctl output is not easily parsable only a very simple key/value object will be output.
-An attempt is made to convert obvious integers and floats.
-If no conversion is desired, use the -r (raw) option.
+    $ sysctl -a | jc --sysctl

+    or

+    $ jc sysctl -a

 Usage (module):